 b.
-McMoRan's Project Will Harm U.S. Workers and the U.S. Economy
+Sabine Pass's Project Will Harm U.S. Workers and the U.S. Economy

-Of course, to determine consistency with the public interest, DOE cannot look at price impacts in isolation: DOE must look at the effect given price increases will have on the public (together with the other aspects of the public interest inquiry).
-Available evidence, including the NERA study DOE commissioned, indicates that the exports McMoRan proposes will decrease wages and make most US families worse off.
-McMoRan argues that its project will further the public interest by creating jobs and boosting the U.S. economy, App. at 20-22, but these benefits are both overstated and dwarfed by the economic harms increased gas prices will entail.
-The project will likely cause net economic harm even if environmental impacts are excluded from consideration.
-When environmental impacts (and their economic effects) are
+To determine consistency with the public interest, DOE cannot look at price impacts in isolation: DOE must look at the effect given price increases will have on the public (together with the other aspects of the public interest inquiry).
+Available evidence, including the NERA study DOE commissioned, indicates that the exports Sabine Pass proposes will decrease wages and make most US families worse off.
+Sabine Pass's pending applications provide minimal discussion of these issues.
+As we have explained in comments on the NERA study, the project will likely cause net economic harm even if environmental impacts are excluded from consideration.
+When environmental impacts (and their economic effects) are considered in addition to these purely economic harms, as they must be, it is clear that the project is contrary to the public interest.